Career & Internship Fair - Fall 2014

 - To see more detail about open positions from that organization, click the Career Fairs tab within the organization listing.
 Look for the columns that correspond with the Fair you are attending.

-- Be open to meeting with employers you haven’t researched.
+- Take time to visit with organizations you haven’t considered yet.
 Employers are recruiting students who have the skills and personality that are a good fit for their organization.
 The reality is, though they may not have included your major or educational licensure area in their listing, they may be very interested in what you could bring to the position.
 In fact, 50% of employers who attend the Fall and Spring Career Fairs recruit ALL majors.
 So, don’t eliminate organizations because they haven’t specifically listed that they’re recruiting your major.
 The organization may have more opportunities available than they’ve included in the Career Fair listing.
 So take the time to network with different organizations and get the name of the hiring manager for jobs you’re interested in obtaining.

 - You’ll want to practice a brief introduction prior to the Fair.